 Table 4-2 lists the functions of the Fradswitch's rear-panel controls and connectors.
 The numbers under the heading "Item" refer to the identification numbers in Figure 4-2.
+The Fradswitch-6A/S rear panel is similar to the Fradswitch-12A/S but has 6 link connectors.

 Figure 4-2.
-Fradswitch-8A rear-panel controls and connectors.
+Fradswitch-12A/S rear-panel controls and connectors.

 Table 4-2.
-Fradswitch-8A rear-panel controls and connectors

-Item Control or Connector Function 1 Power Connector AC power connector with integral fuse 2 Power Switch Turns the Fradswitch on 3 X.25 Links Connectors Connection to X.25 link
+Fradswitch-6A/S, -12A/S rear-panel controls and connectors ltem Control or Connector Function 1 Power Connector AC power connector with integral fuse 2 X.25 Link Connectors Connection to X.25 link